Delta doesn’t buy many new planes. It sees more profit in acquiring used airframes and retrofitting newer systems and interiors.

 The design and color scheme of the suite was impressive.
 Delta provides a pamphlet to identify the suite features and explain how they operate.

-In addition to help from the guide, there were several employees/contractors in plain clothes but with clearly visible IDs onboard to assist the flight attendants and passengers with any equipment or technical issues that might arise.
+In addition to help from the guide, there were several employees/contractors on board in plain clothes but with clearly visible IDs to assist the flight attendants and passengers with any equipment or technical issues that might arise.

 Many think a new plane is safer and more reliable than an old plane.
 Realize though there are reasons why test pilots are well paid.
 And while the A350 has come a long way since flight test, sorting out all the bugs in a complex system and crew familiarization takes time.